bvds/andes/docs/guides/manager_guide/README.md

 <a name="SenchaMenu"></a>
 ## Sencha Menu

 Lists your recent activities.
-This information does not persist between Space Manager sessions.
+Each time the browser refreshes, the previous entries no longer display.

 {@img Space_Ad_SenchaLogMenu.png}